idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/README.md

 ### Lift Curve

+![](https://github.com/idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/blob/main/images/lift%20curve.png)

 The lift curve shows that **high-probability predictions significantly outperform random targeting**.

-![](https://github.com/idayatakinwale/Customer-Purchase-Prediction-in-E-Commerce/blob/main/images/lift%20curve.png)
+For instance, the top deciles (groups of customers with the highest predicted probabilities) show a much higher conversion rate than the average conversion rate across all customers.

 ### Cumulative Gains